microsoft/PowerPlatformConnectors/certified-connectors/AvePoint Cloud Governance/Readme.md

 You will need the following to proceed:

-• To use the connector, you need to be an AvePoint Cloud Governance administrator.
+• You need to be an AvePoint Cloud Governance administrator.

-• You need to create an API Authentication Profile to generate client secret to be used while calling the APIs
+• You need to create an API Authentication Profile in AvePoint Cloud Governance to generate a client secret.
+The client secret will be used to call the Cloud Governance API.

 ## Supported Operations